odanoburu/FreeLing-User-Manual/installation-windows.md

                        \share
    ```

-   If you want a clean re-install, you can delete folder %FLINSTALL%\freeling, and run again "nmake install" from the "build" folder.
+   If you want a clean re-install, you can delete folder `%FLINSTALL%\freeling`, and run again "nmake install" from the "build" folder.

    If you want a clean re-build, you can delete the "build" folder, and repeat the whole procedure.